AdaCore/gnatstudio/docs/users_guide/main_window.rst

 you click the right mouse button or use the special :kbd:`open contextual menu` key on most keyboards.

-You can access to the following items from the menu bar:
+You can access the following items from the menu bar:

 * :menuselection:`File` (:ref:`The_File_Menu`)